-Another instance of the same nature may be taken from mist, which, as being a very familiar appearance in the country of Ossian, he applies to a variety of purposes, and pursues through a great many forms.
-Sometimes, which one would hardly expect, he employs it to heighten the appearance of a beautiful object.
-The hair of Morna is " like the " mist of Cromla, when it curls on the rock, and "shines to the beam of the west,"-" The song " comes with its music to melt and please the ear. " It is like soft mist, that rising from the lake pours " on the silent vale.
-The green flowers are filled " with dew.
-The sun returns in its strength, and "the mist is gone." - But, for the most part, mist is employed as a similitude of some disagreeable or terrible object.
-"The soul of Nathos was sad like the sun " in the day of mist, when his face is watery and dim."
-"The darkness of old age comes like the mist of the " desert," The face of a ghost is " pale as the mist " of Cromla." " The gloom of battle is rolled along "as mist that is poured on the valley, when storms " invade the silent sun-shine of heaven."
-Fame suddenly departing, is likened to " mist that flies away " before the rustling wind of the vale."
-A ghost, slowly vanishing, to "mist that melts by degrees "on the sunny hill."
-Cairbar, after his treacherous assassination of Oscar, is compared to a pestilential fog. " I love a foe like Cathmor," says Fingal, " his soul is great; his arm is strong; his battles " are full of fame.
-But the little soul is like a va-" nour that hovers round the marshy lake.
-It never " rises on the green hill, lest the winds meet it "there.
-Its dwelling is in the cave; and it sends "forth the dart of death."
-This is a simile highly finished.
-But there is another which is still more striking, founded also on mist, in the 4th book of Temora.
-Two factious chiefs are contending; Cathmor the king interposes, rebukes, and silences them.
-The poet intends to give us the highest idea of Cathmor's superiority; and most effectually accomplishes his intention by the following happy image. " They sunk from the king on either side :
+But, for the most part, mist is employed as a similitude of some disagreeable or terrible object.
+"The " soul of Nathos was sad, like the sun in the day of "mist, when his face is watery and dim."
+"The "darkness of old age comes like the mist of the de-"sert."
+The face of a ghost is "pale as the mist " of Cromla."
+"The gloom of battle is rolled along "as mist that is poured on the valley, when storms " invade the silent sun-shine of heaven."
+Fame suddenly departing, is likened to "mist that flies away "before the rustling wind of the vale."
+A ghost, slowly vanishing, to "mist that melts by degrees on "the sunny hill."
+Cairbar, after his treacherous assassination of Oscar, is compared to a pestilential fog.
+"I love a foe like Cathmor," says Fingal, "his soul is great; his arm is strong; his battles are "full of fame.
+But the little soul is like a vapour "that hovers round the marshy lake.
+It never rises " on the green hill, lest the winds meet it there.
+Its "dwelling is in the cave; and it sends forth the dart says to him, "Why bursts the sigh of Armin?
+Is there a cause "to mourn?
+The song comes with its music to melt and please "the ear.
+It is like soft mist, &c." that is, such mournful songs have a happy effect to soften the heart, and to improve it by tender emotions, as the moisture of the mist refreshes and nourishes the flowers; whilst the sadness they occasion is only transient, and soon dispelled by the succeeding occupations and amusements of life; "The sun returns in its strength, and the " mist is gone."